Support homeCell RangerAnalysis

 Important

 You can run 10x Genomics single cell pipelines with 10x Genomics Cloud Analysis, our recommended method to easily process FASTQ files into Cell Ranger output files for most new customers.
-Cloud Analysis is currently available only in the United States, Canada, and European Economic Area.
 Click here to sign up for a free account.

 Cell Ranger pipelines analyze sequencing data from Chromium Single Cell Gene Expression and Feature Barcode libraries.
 The cellranger count takes FASTQ files and performs alignment, filtering, barcode counting, and UMI counting.
 It uses the 10x Barcodes to generate feature-barcode matrices, determine clusters, and perform gene expression analysis.
 The count pipeline can take input from multiple sequencing runs on the same GEM well.